YKhanna2003/Scalable_Backend_for_Satellite_Imagery/API/README.md

 ## Contributing:

 If you have suggestions, improvements, or additional image processing functions to contribute, please feel free to open an issue or submit a pull request.

+# Satellite Image Downloader and Location Selector
+File:- rgb_download.py

+This Python script provides functionalities to download satellite images from various sources based on user-defined coordinates or addresses.
+It also includes a location selector to choose specific locations and download corresponding satellite images.

+## Features

+- Download satellite images by specifying coordinates (latitude and longitude) and zoom level.
+- Select locations by providing an address, view multiple locations, and download images accordingly.
+- Customizable preferences for download sources, tile size, and more.

+## Prerequisites

+Before using the script, make sure you have the following prerequisites:

+- Python 3.x
+- Required Python libraries: numpy, requests, geopy, opencv-python

+You can install these libraries using pip:

+pip install numpy requests geopy opencv-python

+## Usage

+### Location Selector

+To use the location selector for downloading satellite images:

+1. Run the script.
+2. Enter the location (address) you want to search for.
+3. The script will display a list of matching locations with coordinates and addresses.
+4. Select a location from the list by entering the corresponding S.No.
+5. Enter the desired zoom level for the satellite image.
+6. The script will download and save the satellite image.

+### Specific Coordinate
+Download a satellite image for specific coordinates.

+    def specific_coordinate(BRlat, BRlon, TLlat, TLlon, zoom, output_file_name):
+        # ...

+    - `BRlat`: Latitude of Bottom Right for desired bounding box.
+    - `BRlon`: Longitude of Bottom Right for desired bounding box.
+    - `TLlat`: Latitude of Top Left for desired bounding box.
+    - `TLlon`: Longitude of Top Left for desired bounding box.
+    - `output_file_name`: Name for output file/saved file.
+    - `zoom`: Zoom level for the bounding box.

+### Location Listing
+Location Listing based on address as an argument.

+    def obtain_location_list(address):
+        # ...
+    - `address`: Latitude of Bottom Right for desired bounding box.
+    Returns:- List of locations based on the address input.

+## Preferences

+You can customize the download preferences by modifying the preferences.json file.
+The following preferences are available:

+- url: URL template for downloading satellite tiles.
+- tile_size: Size of the satellite tiles (e.g., 256).
+- tile_format: Format of the satellite tiles (e.g., 'jpg' or 'png').
+- dir: Directory to store downloaded images.
+- headers: HTTP headers for tile requests.
+- tl: Top-left coordinate for downloading a specific region.
+- br: Bottom-right coordinate for downloading a specific region.
+- zoom: Zoom level for downloading a specific region.

+## License

+This script is released under the MIT License.
+See the LICENSE file for details.

+## Acknowledgments

+This script utilizes the geopy library for location data retrieval and the opencv-python library for image manipulation.

+Feel free to contribute to this project, report issues, or suggest improvements.